pkegg/PortMaster/docs/build.md

   -  **Multi-Platform (linux/mac/win)** - Most OS's should work to to build: Linux, Windows (WSL2) and Mac.
 Christian's chroots should work.
   -  **Multi-Architecture (amd64/arm/arm64)** - Users can build on/for different architectures (arm, arm64, amd64, etc) without **requiring** cross-compilation.
     - **Allow Cross Compile (but don't require)** - If a porter *wants* to setup cross-compile so compilation is faster on amd64, that should be possible
 - **Automation** - Commits should be built and available to the end user.
 'Releases' should be possible from the GitHub UI.
+All artifacts should be hosted via GitHub.
 - **Deduplication** - Build should support duplication of code from ports (examples: copy `control.txt` into all ports, setup global functions for ports, centralize device detection, deduplicate box86 and other libraries, etc)
-- **Testable** - It should be possible to run automated tests (`bats`) during build and 'run' scripts should be mostly runnable in linux off device.
+- **Testable** - It should be possible to run automated tests (`bats`, etc) during build.

 # Build Scripts Overview
 The build uses docker buildx to provide the dependencies and the docker+qemu emulation needed to run builds for arm/arm64 platforms.
 Builds are smart enough to only rebuild if changed.
 Having a build system means port builds are repeatable, easier to add and and can include common files/dependencies across all ports.